sayan-neogy/S3N/README.md

 The `notebooks` folder contains Jupyter Notebook files used for various tasks in the project.

-- `Classification_Training_and_Validation.ipynb`: Notebook for training and validation of the classification model using EfficientNet transfer learning.
+- `Classification_Training_and_Validation.ipynb`: Notebook used for training and validation of the classification model using EfficientNet transfer learning.
-- `ObjDet_Training_and_Validation.ipynb`: Notebook for training and validation of the object detection model using YOLOv8.
+- `ObjDet_Training_and_Validation.ipynb`: Notebook used for training and validation of the object detection model using YOLOv8.
-- `Infer_on_custom_test_data.ipynb`: Notebook for testing on custom datasets and generating Excel files.
+- `Infer_on_custom_test_data.ipynb`: Notebook used for testing on custom datasets and generating Excel files.